 The admissions requirements for persons who are disabled or disadvantaged to an extent which prevents them from succeeding in regular programs shall be based on analysis, evaluation and screening.
-Each individual's needs, abilities, and interests are evaluated in accordance with procedures established by appropriate divisions of the State Department of Education and this institution's program of affirmative action.
+Each individual's needs, abilities, and interests are evaluated in accordance with procedures established by appropriate divisions of the Iowa Department of Education and this institution's program of affirmative action.

-■ Procedures for Students Applying for Admission
+Procedures for Students Applying for Admission

-Applications for Admission are accepted at any time.
-Application forms will be distributed or mailed from the Enrollment Services Office.
-Applications may also be submitted on-line at our website (www.scciowa.edu).
+Applications for Admission are accepted at any time and may be submitted online at our website (www.scciowa.edu).
+Application forms can also be distributed or mailed from the Enrollment Services Office.
 Enrollment is limited in certain courses and programs.
 In order to receive full consideration, students are encouraged to have all entrance requirements completed and available to the Enrollment Services Office at the earliest possible date.
-Submit an Application for Admission to the Enrollment Services Office, as well as transcripts of all previously earned academic credit, i.e., high school, GED or college.
+Students should submit an Application for Admission to the Enrollment Services Office, as well as transcripts of all previously earned academic credit, i.e., high school, GED or college.

 An admissions committee may evaluate an application to determine admission to particular programs.
 Students are required to complete a new student orientation, which is available online, prior to enrollment.
-Career and technical programs require participation in a program orientation prior to enrollment.

-Students must have a current (within the last two years) ACT, COMPASS, or ASSET score report on file with the Enrollment Services Office.
-The COMPASS may be taken according to a published schedule.
-The ACT, COMPASS, or ASSET is used for advising, mandatory course placement, and for admission into certain career education programs.
+Career and technical programs may also require participation in a program orientation prior to enrollment.
+Students must have a current (within the last two years) ACT, or COMPASS and e-Write score report on file with the Enrollment Services Office.
+The COMPASS and e-Write may be taken according to a published schedule.
+The ACT or COMPASS and e-Write is used for advising, mandatory course placement, and admission into certain career education programs.

-■ Transfer Students
+Transfer Students